 Sam Malone, MPH, CPH

 Sam Malone has worked with FracTracker since its inception in 2010 as a University of Pittsburgh project.
-With FracTracker, she provides user and partner support, coordinates internal and external communications, and conducts and translates environmental health research for the website.
-She also manages FracTracker’s student internship program.
+With FracTracker, Sam conducts and translates environmental health research for the website; nurtures data-sharing, joint research, class projects and other collaborative relationships; manages FracTracker’s student internship program; and serves as the initial contact for media inquiries.
 Sam obtained a master of public health degree from Pitt’s Graduate School of Public Health and is currently a doctoral candidate in the Environmental and Occupational Health department.
-Sam has recently spent time in Africa and Europe exploring and sharing the impacts of extractive industries.
-Sam also serves on the City of Pittsburgh’s Propel Pittsburgh Commission.
+Sam has recently spent time in Africa and Europe exploring the impacts of extractive industries, and serves on the City of Pittsburgh’s Youth Policy Advisory Commission.
 Outside of work, Sam is an avid traveler, biker, and wanna-be food critic.

 4600 Penn Ave, Floor 1,